• Skip to primary navigation

 Step 1

-I love using an OXO Salad spinner to spin the cilantro after washing to remove as much moisture as possible.
+I love using an OXO Salad spinner to spin the cilantro after washing to remove as much excess water as possible.
+You can also pat dry with a clean tea towel.

 Washed, fresh cilantro in an OXO salad spinner to dry before dehydrating.